-In April 2013, we submitted a new drug application as a 505(b)(2) application, which relies in part on the FDA’s findings of safety and effectiveness of a reference drug.
-On February 12, 2014, the FDA issued a Complete Response Letter for POSIDUR.
-Based on its review, the FDA has determined that they cannot approve the NDA in its present form, stating the NDA does not contain sufficient information to demonstrate that POSIDUR is safe when used in the manner described in the proposed label, and the FDA has indicated that additional clinical safety studies need to be conducted.
-At a face-to-face meeting with the FDA on September 23, 2014, DURECT inquired whether it would be possible to expedite approval by pursuing an initial indication of soft tissue post-surgical analgesia without conducting additional trials.
-FDA has indicated that in this scenario, it should be acceptable to conduct only one additional soft tissue clinical trial, the size of which is not yet defined, to generate the data required for product approval, including safety data for POSIDUR compared to a non-SABER containing comparator(s) and also product efficacy (to go along with the efficacy already demonstrated in our pivotal hernia trial).
+In April 2013, we submitted a new drug application as a 505(b)(2) application, which relies in part on the FDA’s findings of safety and effectiveness of a reference drug (bupivacaine).
+In February 2014, the FDA issued a Complete Response Letter for POSIDUR.
+Based on its review, the FDA determined that they could approve the NDA in its present form, stating the NDA does not contain sufficient information to demonstrate that POSIDUR is safe when used in the manner described in the proposed label, and the FDA indicated that additional clinical safety studies needed to be conducted.
+We had a face-to-face meeting with the FDA in September 2014 to discuss what needs to be done to address the issues cited in the Complete Response Letter.
+As a result of this meeting and based on subsequent communications with the FDA, we plan to conduct a Phase 3 clinical trial.
+The study will be a randomized, parallel-group, double-blind, placebo-controlled, multicenter trial of POSIDUR in patients undergoing laparoscopic cholecystectomy (gallbladder removal).
+The objective of the study will be to evaluate the safety and efficacy of POSIDUR for the management of postoperative pain.
+Approximately 300 patients will be randomized on a one-to-one basis to receive either POSIDUR or placebo as a one-time intra-incisional instillation at the close of surgery.
+The primary efficacy endpoint will be pain intensity on movement over 0-72 hours after surgery.
 There can be no assurance we may be able to adequately address all of FDA’s concerns regarding the POSIDUR NDA or there could be a delay in addressing such concerns, the FDA may not grant regulatory approval of POSIDUR, there is a risk of potential adverse effects arising from additional testing or use of POSIDUR, and the data that we have generated or may generate may not be deemed sufficient by FDA or other regulatory agencies to support regulatory approval of POSIDUR.

 To review data on POSIDUR (also known as SABER® - Bupivacaine), click here.